BYUI-ECEN-361/ECEN-361-STM32-Lab-05-SPI/Documentation/Assignment.md

 ## Part 2: Doing the same with I2C

+For this part of the Lab, you will use an LCD Display over I<sup>2</sup>C

 ![](media/LCD_Display_I2C.png)

+Connect the SDA, SCL, GND and VCC pins to the Nucleo Board.
+(Ensure VCC is connected to 5V, not 3.3V)

 Attach the I2C Signals to look at the data coming out, then answer: